Notice of Privacy Practices. Traduccion Espanola.

 HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW CAREFULLY

-Your medical information (“PHI”) is the information collected by your physical therapists or other caregivers during the time you are being treated at the clinic.
+Your medical information (“PHI”) is the information collected by your physical therapists or other caregivers during the time you are being treated by the professionals at the clinic.
 It is private, and nobody without a legitimate need to know can access it.
-The law requires the Alliance Physical Therapy Partners’ Provider (“Provider”) to maintain the privacy of your health information and to provide you with notice of its legal duties and privacy practices (this “Notice”).
-In the unlikely event your medical information is not secure, the Provider will furnish you with immediate notification.
+The law requires that the Alliance Physical Therapy Partners’ Provider (APTP Provider) maintain the privacy of your health information and provide you with notice of its legal duties and privacy practices (this “Notice”).
+In the unlikely event that your medical information is not secure, the Provider will furnish you with immediate notification.
 The Provider will not use or disclose your health information except as described in this Notice unless you tell us we can do so in writing.
-This Notice applies to all medical records generated during your participation in programs and services of Agile EMR.
+This Notice applies to all medical records generated during your participation in Alliance Physical Therapy Partners and affiliated entities programs and services.

 TO WHOM THIS NOTICE APPLIES

 This Notice is a joint notice for all Alliance Physical Therapy Partners affiliated entities, each of which follows the terms of this Notice and is referred to in this Notice as “we,” “us” or “our”.
 A complete listing of all of the Alliance Physical Therapy Partners affiliated entities and their respective locations covered by this Notice is available online at www.alliancePTP.com, at the clinic or facility where you are receiving care or by calling (616) 356-5000.
 The list may change; however,

 a change to the list does not constitute a material change in the practices described in this Notice.
 In addition, this Notice applies to all our employees, management, contractors, student interns, and volunteers.